 Additional Audition Information/Instructions:

-- HOW WE WORK: You are welcome to come to audition on more than one of the open audition evenings.
-This is not a requirement.
-Most PPF auditions have actors up and down to read multiple times in multiple combinations and scenes.
+- HOW WE WORK: Most Providence auditions have actors up and down to read multiple times in multiple combinations and scenes.
 Most actors find this fun.
 As space allows, you will be able to watch the auditions.
-You may be asked to go into the hallway with audition partners and work a bit on a scene.
+You may be asked to go outside with audition partners and work a bit on a scene.
 We will do our best to get you up multiple times reading for parts you are interested in.
 You will also be asked to read for other parts you may not be auditioning for.
 The Providence Players strives to make our productions open to interested and engaged actors & actresses, regardless of their level of experience.
-We try and make our auditions as relaxing and fun as possible.
+We try to make our auditions as relaxing and fun as possible.

 - AUDITION PROCESS & SIDES: Auditions will consist of readings from the script.
-No monologue required although one of the sides may be a monologue from the play.
+No monologue required.
 Sides for the audition process will be supplied at auditions.

-- AUDITION FORM: Resumes and headshots will be accepted, but are not required.
-Please ALSO COMPLETE the attached PPF Audition Form and bring it with you to the audition.
+- AUDITION FORM: Please ALSO COMPLETE the attached Providence Audition Form and bring it with you to the audition.
+Resumes and headshots will be accepted but are not required.
 We may ask to take a picture of you, but this is for internal use only and will not be shared.

 We look forward to seeing you at the auditions!